April 2, 2021

 High Carb Hannah lost over 70 pounds on a high carbohydrate diet rich in starches including potatoes, rice, and oatmeal.

 Potatoes become a weight loss offender when you either eat too many – one medium potato has 161 calories and almost 37 grams of carbohydrates – or you add other high calorie ingredients like the butter and cream in traditional mashed potatoes or butter and sour cream on baked potatoes.

-Enjoy potatoes the healthy way by boiling, baking, or frying in some coconut oil (add some hot peppers for an added metabolism boost).
+Enjoy potatoes the healthy way by boiling, baking, air frying, or frying in some coconut oil (add some hot peppers for an added metabolism boost).